 These groups, likely, are your brand’s biggest fans—and they’re the most likely to buy your products and services.
 Essentially, they’re the people a company wants to sell to.
 Monetized websites, content strategies, and advertisements target them.

 Online PR has “target audiences,” too.
 That said, these target audiences aren’t necessarily a company’s biggest buyers.
 Rather, they’re public influencers, stakeholders and social hubs.
 Online PR serves to influence any group which can influence the company as a whole.

 - Partnership opportunities,

 - Other brands in your niche.

 Of course, it’s also great if your potential customers see your PR efforts.
-More often than not though, this happens indirectly.
-Your goal is for potential customers to hear about your brand through the voices listed above, rather than through your marketing campaigns.
+More often than not, though, this happens indirectly.
+Your goal is for potential customers to hear about your brand through the above voices rather than through your marketing campaigns.

 PR Agencies in the Digital World